syre-data/tutorials/README.md

 ## Desktop app
 Your first step in getting started is to install the Thot desktop app.
 If you haven't received the install package please sign up for our beta testing list on the [Thot website](https://thot.so#join).
 Installing the app should be the same as installing any other application for your OS.
-You can view OS-specific instructional video on [our YouTube channel]().
+**Video walk-through**
 + [Windows]()
 + [Mac]()
 + [Linux]()